-- i] the research is permanently closed to the enrollment of new subjects; - ii] all subjects have completed all research-related interventions; - iii] and the research remains active only for long-term follow-up of subjects;
+- 7. Continuing review of research previously approved by the convened IRB as follows: - a. where i] the research is permanently closed to the enrollment of new participants; ii] all participants have completed all research-related interventions; iii] and the research remains active only for long-term follow-up of participants; or - b. where no participants have been enrolled and no additional risks have been identified; or

-or

-b. where no subjects have been enrolled and no additional risks have been identified; or c. where the remaining research activities are limited to data analysis.

-- \ Manipulation The investigator attempts to change the subject's psychological or physical functioning. - \ Stress Situations in which the demands on individuals tax or exceed their resources, with a potential to endanger well being or health, or which involve questions about stressful life events.

-\ Deception Procedures that conceal or mislead subjects about the procedures of a study and do not provide an accurate debriefing explaining the true purpose of the study.
+- c. where the remaining research activities are limited to data analysis. - d. where the remaining research activities are limited to accessing follow-up data from procedures that participants would undergo as part of clinical care. - 8.
+Research for which limited IRB review is a condition of exemption including: - a. where data or biospecimens are obtained in such a manner that the identity of the human participants can readily be ascertained, directly or through identifiers; or - b. where broad consent is required for analysis, storage, or maintenance of secondary research. - Manipulation The investigator attempts to change the participant's psychological or physical functioning. - StressSituations in which the demands on individuals tax or exceed their resources, with a potential to endanger well being or health, or which involve questions about stressful life events. - Deception Procedures that conceal or mislead participants about the procedures of a study and do not provide an accurate debriefing explaining the true purpose of the study.

 All research eligible for expedited review requires informed consent.

 II.
 Procedures Required for Expedited Review